scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

   })
 ```

-Notice that we have the usual structure for an interpreter, which we first met in [@sec:interpreters:structure]:
+Notice that we have the usual structure for an algebra, which we first met in Section [@sec:interpreters:structure]:

 1. we have a constructor in `print`;
 2. we have two combinators in `printRed` and `printBold`; and
 3. we have an interpreter in `run`.

-This works, for the example we have chosen, but there are two issues: composition and ergonomics.
+This code works, for the example we have chosen, but there are two issues: composition and ergonomics.
 That we have a problem with composition is perhaps surprising, as that's the problem we set out to solve.
 We have made the system compositional in some aspects, but there are still ways in which it does not work correctly.
 For example, take the following code: